-The goal of this practical project is to implement a prototype of a particular distributed payment system.
+The goal of this practical project is to implement the building blocks necessary for implementing a decentralized system.
 To this end, some underlying abstractions will be used:

 - 1. Perfect Links,

 - 2. Uniform Reliable Broadcast,

-- 3. FIFO Broadcast,
+- 3. FIFO Broadcast (submission #1),

-- 4. Localized Causal Broadcast
+- 4. Localized Causal Broadcast (submission #2)